mattsenior/mattsenior.com/_posts/2013-08-11-arabic-to-roman-numerals-conversion-with-PHP-and-regex.markdown

 }
 ~~~

+Just a bit of fun.
 You can find the accompanying 3000-line(!)
 PhpSpec test on [GitHub](https://github.com/seniorio/roman-numerals).